CODAIT/pardata/docs/source/tutorial/basic-usage.rst

    >>> import pydax

-This implicitly calls ``pydax.init()`` and initialize PyDAX to be ready to retrieve datasets from the default repository.
+This implicitly calls ``pydax.init()`` and initializes PyDAX to be ready to retrieve datasets from the default repository.
 (We will learn about switching to a non-default repository in :doc:`create-schema`.)
 To see available datasets and their versions in this repository, run